Excommunication (album): Release and promotion

 The debut single from the album, "Trash," was accompanied by a music video.
 The single "Shameless" was accompanied by a music video denouncing the LDS Church.
-The album was released on October 21, 2016.
-Glenn performed the single "Midnight" on Live with Kelly and Ryan.
+The album was released digitally on October 21, 2016. it was never issued in physical format on CD nor Vinyl Glenn performed the single "Midnight" on Live with Kelly and Ryan.

 Critical reception

 In reference to the music video for "Trash," Brittany Spanos of Rolling Stone said "Glenn’s performance in the video is violent and incendiary, mirroring his troubled relationship with his religion.
 He spits out lyrics that reflect the self-loathing he felt upon hearing the ban on members of the LGBTQ community in the LDS Church last year."
 Chris Gerard of Washington Blade stated that the album "is as electrifying and upbeat as anything Neon Trees might have produced and boasts the added poignancy of exploring Glenn literally losing his religion."